happyhorseskull/you-can-datamosh-on-linux/README.md

-# you-can-datamosh-on-Linux
+# you-can-datamosh-on-GNU/Linux(and-maybe-Apple-Macintosh)

-It's a script that makes datamoshing with Python fun and easy.

-Hello, friends.
-If you have Python 3 and ffmpeg installed you can datamosh.
+Hello, friends!
+If you have Python 3 and ffmpeg installed you can datamosh!
-If you're running this on an Apple Macintosh and installed Python through Homebrew try changing the first line `#!/usr/bin/python3` to wherever py3 is located.
-If you're not sure where that is try the command:

-`$ whereis py3`
+If you're running this on an Apple Macintosh and installed Python 3 through Homebrew try changing the first line `#!/usr/bin/python3` to `#![wherever py3 is located]`.
+If you're not sure where that is try `$ whereis py3`

 What's a datamosh?